RobustGait: Robustness Analysis for Appearance-Based Gait Recognition

 Robustness Under Real-World Noise

-RobustGait evaluates real-world degradations across digital, environmental, temporal, and occlusion-based noise.
-Digital noise and occlusions cause the strongest performance drops because they distort or remove key body structures needed for silhouette extraction.
-Environmental and temporal noise affect appearance and motion but generally preserve shape, leading to more moderate degradation.
-Overall, the benchmark reveals that gait models remain most vulnerable when structural integrity of the silhouette is compromised.
+RobustGait evaluates degradations across digital, environmental, temporal, and occlusion noise.
+Digital noise and occlusions cause the strongest drops by distorting or removing body structure critical for silhouette extraction.
+Environmental and temporal noise tend to preserve shape, leading to more moderate degradation.

 Silhouette Extraction Bias